Bowl Me Over

 You know me, I'm such a fan of a great bean soup (like this Navy Bean Soup Recipe)!
 Whether that's Black-Eyed Pea, Bean Soup with Bacon or Lentil Stew, it's always a great meal.
 Here are a few more of my favorites!

-15 Bean Soup with ham in white bowl
+15 bean soup with ham in a white bowl with a serving spoon.

 5 from 5 votes